 Here’s a gorgeous highlight style that you won’t be able to get enough of.
 Caramel highlights have a richness to them that cannot be recreated by any other shade.
 Go for this shade on mahogany brown hair and slay everyone with your gorgeous hair game.

 4. Bronze Balayage Highlights

-Remember when I said highlights could be handpainted onto your hair using the balayage technique?
-That’s exactly what’s been done here to create this stunning hair look.
+Remember the balayage technique?
+That’s what’s been done here to create this stunning hair look.
 Highlight the lower half of your auburn hair with a beautiful bronze to create this gorgeous contrasting style.

-A great thing about having jet black hair is that no matter what shade you highlight it with, it’s bound to look awesome.
-These dull gold highlights look like they were molten and dripped down her dark tresses.
-The effect this creates is mysterious and sultry.
+A great thing about having jet black hair is that no matter what shade you highlight it with, it is bound to look awesome.
+These dull gold highlights look like they were molten and dripped down her dark tresses to create a mysterious and sultry effect.

 Top 5 Styling Ideas For Lowlights